 On June 21, 2019, Odyssey Technologies entered into a share exchange agreement (the "Share Exchange Agreement") with Odyssey Semiconductor and 100% of the stockholders of Odyssey Semiconductor (the "Semiconductor Stockholders").
 On June 21, 2019 (the "Closing Date"), the Company closed the transaction contemplated by the Share Exchange Agreement.
 Pursuant to the Share Exchange Agreement, the Semiconductor Stockholders agreed to transfer an aggregate of 5,666,667 shares of common stock of Odyssey Semiconductor to Odyssey Technologies in exchange for Odyssey Technologies' issuance of an aggregate of 5,666,667 shares of its common stock to the Semiconductor Stockholders (the "Share Exchange").
-On the Closing Date, Odyssey Semiconductor became a wholly-owned subsidiary of Odyssey Technologies began operating Odyssey Semiconductor's business of developing high-voltage power switching components and systems, and all directors and officers of Odyssey Technologies resigned and were replaced by the directors and officers of Odyssey Semiconductor.
+On the Closing Date, Odyssey Semiconductor became a wholly-owned subsidiary of Odyssey Technologies, the Semiconductor Stockholders beneficially owned approximately 61.37% of Odyssey Technologies' common stock on a fully-diluted basis, Odyssey Technologies began operating Odyssey Semiconductor's business of developing high-voltage power switching components and systems, and all directors and officers of Odyssey Technologies resigned and were replaced by the directors and officers of Odyssey Semiconductor.

 The closing of the Share Exchange was accounted for as a reverse recapitalization under the provisions of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 805-40.
-The consolidated statements of operations herein reflect the historical results of Odyssey Semiconductor prior to the completion of the reverse recapitalization since it was determined to be the accounting acquirer, and do not include the historical results of operations for Odyssey Technologies prior to the completion of the reverse recapitalization.
-Odyssey Technologies' assets and liabilities will be consolidated with the assets and liabilities of Odyssey Semiconductor as of the Closing Date.
+The condensed consolidated statements of operations herein reflect the historical results of Odyssey Semiconductor prior to the completion of the reverse recapitalization since it was determined to be the accounting acquirer, and do not include the historical results of operations for Odyssey Technologies prior to the completion of the reverse recapitalization.
+Odyssey Technologies' assets and liabilities are consolidated with the assets and liabilities of Odyssey Semiconductor as of the Closing Date.
 Odyssey Semiconductor's retained earnings are being carried forward as the Company's retained earnings.